Massacre Canyon (film)

 Massacre Canyon is a 1954 American Western film directed by Fred F. Sears and written by David Lang.
 The film stars Philip Carey, Audrey Totter, Douglas Kennedy, Jeff Donnell and Guinn "Big Boy" Williams.
 The film was released on May 1, 1954, by Columbia Pictures.

 Plot

+An army detail transporting Henry rifles through Apache territory encounters a gun-runner, mail-order brides, a traitorous wife and a drunken army lieutenant.
+They find their escort massacred by renegade Apache Black Eagle.